kyleryer/Store-Inventory-Project/README.md

   - At line 21, changed the Parts header to "Controller Parts"
   - At line 53, changed the Products header to "Controller Types"

-### D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.
+### B.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.

 - Created about.html file and all lines were written to create the content for the "About" page
 - Created AboutController.java and all lines were written to map the /about URL to corresponding about.html template
 - Added new line at line 20 in mainscreen.html that added an "About Us" button that allows for navigation to the "About" page from the main screen

-### E.  Add a sample inventory appropriate for your chosen store to the application.
+### C.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.

 - The following changes were all made in BootStrapData.java:
   - At line 3, imported InhousePart class